apache/spark/docs/sql-programming-guide.md

 ## Other Configuration Options

-The following options can also be used to tune the performance of query execution.
+The following options can also be used to tune the performance of query execution and attaching query execution listeners.
 It is possible that these options will be deprecated in future release as more optimizations are performed automatically.

 <table class="table">
   <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>